-I am a political scientist and postdoctoral research fellow at Brown University’s Watson Institute for International and Public Affairs, where I utilize computational and quantitative techniques to study topics at the intersection of international conflict, cooperation, and cutting-edge technology.
+I am a political scientist and postdoctoral research fellow at Brown University’s Watson Institute for International and Public Affairs, where I utilize computational techniques to study topics at the intersection of international conflict, cooperation, and cutting-edge technology.
 From traditional security issues to artificial intelligence and cybersecurity, my research focuses on the transformative power that international law and organization can have on solving complex global and regional security problems

 My current project, Organizing Peace, analyzes the cumulative structural effects of the 79,287 international treaties signed across the globe between 1648 and 2022.
 This project leverages machine-learning to classify each of these treaties by topic, signatories, and a variety of other metrics in order to map and measure the structure of the international legal system and its effects on states’ foreign policy.